Clyfford Still, Color Field Painting, And Abstract Expressionism

 Clyfford Still

 Clyfford Still is one of the greatest Abstract Expressionism artists and one of the most influential artists of the 20th Century.
-He showed us all a way to paint and appreciate art; his art continues to inspire many artists today.
+He showed us all a way to paint and appreciate art; his art inspires many artists today.

 Anita Louise Art is dedicated to art education, great artists, and inspiring others to find and create their art.
 We love art that uplifts and inspires. #ArtToMakeYouSmile! #ArtToMakeYouHappy!